 This KS3 Science quiz takes a look at compounds.
 A chemical compound is a pure chemical substance consisting of two or more different chemical elements that can be separated into simpler substances by chemical reactions.
 Some compounds are made up from two non-metal elements that have joined together, for example water and carbon dioxide.
 This type of compound is made from molecules.
 Other compounds are made when a metal chemically combines with a non-metal.
 This type of compound is made from a giant structure, not molecules.
 Sodium chloride and calcium oxide are two examples.

 Naming compounds is something that takes a bit of practice to learn - some people get how to do it faster than others.
 Working out the name of a compound follows certain rules but we don't have the room to tell you all of them here.

 You will probably find it easier to name a compound made from one metal and one non-metal easier than naming compounds made from non-metals.
 The name of the metal comes first and the name of the non-metal is changed to end in -ide.
 When you see the name of a compound that ends in -ate, you can tell that there is oxygen in it.
-An example is that sodium sulphate is the metal sodium joined to sulphur and oxygen.
+An example is that sodium sulfate is the metal sodium joined to sulfur and oxygen.